Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Introduction

 \section{Introduction}

-Nuclear binding energies encode fundamental information about nuclear stability, decay energetics, and reaction thresholds\,\cite{2003Lunney+Recent,2016Mumpower+Impact}.
-Reliable mass predictions far from stability are essential for modeling nucleosynthesis, particularly the rapid neutron-capture process ($r$-process), whose path traverses neutron-rich nuclei that remain experimentally inaccessible\,\cite{2016Martin+Impact,2021Cowan+Origin}.
-The latest Atomic Mass Evaluation (AME2020)\,\cite{2021Wang+AME} compiles binding energies for 3558 nuclides, but theoretical estimates place the total number of bound nuclei at 7000--10000\,\cite{2020Neufcourt+Quantified,2012Erler+Limits,2004Thoennessen+Reaching}, leaving a large region that must be covered by theoretical or data-driven extrapolation.
+Nuclear binding energies determine nuclear stability, decay energetics, and reaction thresholds\,\cite{2003Lunney+Recent,2016Mumpower+Impact}.
+Reliable mass predictions are therefore essential far from stability, especially for modeling the path of the rapid neutron-capture process ($r$-process) through neutron-rich nuclei beyond current experimental reach\,\cite{2016Martin+Impact,2021Cowan+Origin}.
+The latest Atomic Mass Evaluation (AME2020)\,\cite{2021Wang+AME} reports binding energies for 3558 nuclides.
+Theoretical estimates range from about 7000\,\cite{2020Neufcourt+Quantified,2012Erler+Limits,2004Thoennessen+Reaching} to around 9000\,\cite{2018Xia+Limits} bound nuclei, leaving much of the nuclear chart to theoretical or data-driven extrapolation.

-Global mass models fall into two broad classes\,\cite{2003Lunney+Recent, 2018Sobiczewski+Detailed}.
-Microscopic approaches based on nuclear density functional theory (DFT)\,\cite{2003Bender+Selfconsistent, 2006Meng+Relativistic,2009Goriely+First,2016Goriely+Further}, including non-relativistic Skyrme/Gogny Hartree--Fock--Bogoliubov and covariant mean-field formulations, provide a self-consistent treatment of nuclear structure across the chart.
+Traditional global mass models can be broadly grouped into microscopic and macroscopic--microscopic approaches\,\cite{2003Lunney+Recent, 2018Sobiczewski+Detailed}.
+Microscopic models based on nuclear density functional theory (DFT)\,\cite{2003Bender+Selfconsistent, 2006Meng+Relativistic,2009Goriely+First,2016Goriely+Further,2025Grams+Skyrme,2026Grams+SkyrmeHartreeFockBogoliubov}, including Skyrme/Gogny Hartree--Fock--Bogoliubov and covariant mean-field formulations, provide a self-consistent description of nuclear structure across the chart.
 Their predictive accuracy is typically limited to root-mean-square deviations (RMSDs) of 0.5--0.8\,MeV\,\cite{2018Sobiczewski+Detailed}, reflecting both the incomplete treatment of many-body correlations and the constraints of current energy-density functionals.
-Macroscopic--microscopic models often achieve higher accuracy by combining a smooth liquid-drop energy with shell and pairing corrections evaluated from a single-particle potential\,\cite{1967Strutinsky+Shell,2016Moller+Nuclear,2014Wang+Surface,1972BRACK+Funny}.
-Representative models such as FRDM2012\,\cite{2016Moller+Nuclear} and WS4\,\cite{2014Wang+Surface} achieve RMSDs of 0.3--0.6\,MeV.
-The physical insight underlying these models---that binding energies decompose naturally into a smooth bulk contribution and oscillatory microscopic corrections\,\cite{1972BRACK+Funny,1967Strutinsky+Shell}---has proven remarkably effective and will serve as a guiding principle for the present work.
+Macroscopic--microscopic models instead construct a deformation-dependent energy from a smooth macroscopic term and microscopic corrections based on a phenomenological single-particle spectrum\,\cite{1967Strutinsky+Shell,2016Moller+Nuclear,2014Wang+Surface,1972BRACK+Funny}.
+Ground-state masses follow from the minimum of this energy surface, while the treatments of pairing, residual correlations, and deformation vary among implementations.
+Representative implementations such as FRDM2012\,\cite{2016Moller+Nuclear} and WS4\,\cite{2014Wang+Surface} achieve RMSDs of 0.3--0.6\,MeV.
+This construction motivates the organizing principle used here: representing the mass surface as a smooth bulk trend plus structured microscopic corrections.